-Sealed his Open debut with an eighth-place finish on the 2020 European Tour Race to Dubai standings, thanks to a superb late-season run.
+Sealed his Open debut at Royal St George's with an eighth-place finish on the 2020 European Tour Race to Dubai standings, then received a very late call-up to The 150th Open when Erik Van Rooyen withdrew on the first morning.

-In the space of four weeks he finished second at the Dubai Duty Free Irish Open, won the Aberdeen Standard Investments Scottish Open and then came third in the Scottish Championship presented by AXA.
+In the space of four weeks in 2020 Rai finished second at the Dubai Duty Free Irish Open, won the Aberdeen Standard Investments Scottish Open and then came third in the Scottish Championship presented by AXA.

 He joined the Challenge Tour in 2016 and was a three-time winner the following season, most memorably at the Barclays Kenya Open with his mother watching on her first visit to the country of her birth in 47 years.